“Love the trees until their leaves fall off, then encourage them to try again next year.”

 WHAT DO I GET FOR ADOPTING A TREE?

-The tree you adopt is identified by a QR code.
-So, with a smartphone, you will instantly be able to identify the image, species, genus and location of your tree.
-Your name and the name of the person you may wish to dedicate the tree to will also be recorded in the archives of Oak Ridge Cemetery’s historic trees using the QR coding.
+Your name and the name of the person you may wish to dedicate the tree to will be published on this Oak Ridge Cemetery Trees website and will also be recorded in the archives of Oak Ridge Cemetery’s historic trees.
 You will receive a letter acknowledging your tree adoption as well as a certificate.

 Equally important, you will be one of the special, generous individuals helping to maintain the natural splendor of Oak Ridge Cemetery.

 Oak Ridge Cemetery personnel will care for your adopted tree in accordance with cemetery standards and requirements.
 As you know, trees die, are severely or completely damaged by acts of nature, or in the case of trees growing in a cemetery, may need to be altered to accommodate burials.